mtwhitley/AstromechMagicPanel/README.md

 <img src="https://raw.githubusercontent.com/mtwhitley/AstromechMagicPanel/main/photos/IMG_5285.jpeg" width="500">

 ***Sparkfun Instructions***

 Next, solder the 5V, CO-CI, DO-DI, and GND pads together on a flat surface.
 Also place a bit of solder on the remaining 5V, CI, DI, and GND pads on the top board.

 <img src="https://raw.githubusercontent.com/mtwhitley/AstromechMagicPanel/main/photos/IMG_5280.jpeg" width="500">

 Next, spread the pins of the right angle headers apart slightly and solder them to the 5V, CI, DI, and GND pads on the top board.
 <img src="https://raw.githubusercontent.com/mtwhitley/AstromechMagicPanel/main/photos/IMG_5281.jpeg" width="500">

 ***Adafruit Instructions***

 Next, solder the capacitors supplied with the matrices to the boards.
 Be sure to solder the + and - capacitor leads to the corresponding pads on the board.
+Once soldered trim the leads.
 Also place a bit of solder on the CIN, DIN, GND, and +5V pads.
 Do the same for the +5V, GND, DOUT, and COUT pads on one of the boards.

 <img src="https://raw.githubusercontent.com/mtwhitley/AstromechMagicPanel/main/photos/IMG_5282.jpeg" width="500">

 Next, solder the right angle headers to the pads prepared in the step above.
 Note that with the Adafruit board the right angle headers do not need to be spread apart.

 <img src="https://raw.githubusercontent.com/mtwhitley/AstromechMagicPanel/main/photos/IMG_5288.jpeg" width="500">

 ### Step 2: Program